baileyp/advent-of-code-2020/README.md

 well as double-ended queues for managing the working set of numbers in constant time and space as well.

-For part 2, I couldn't think of a better solution than just a pair of cursors that walk the list and test sums of the input numbers between those two cursors until a valid result was found.
-Early-breaking the loop is key for performance though - without that this solution takes about 10x longer.
-So, although it's worst-case an **On(^2)** algorithm, in application the performance is much better than that.
+For part 2, I couldn't think of a better solution than just a pair of cursors that walk the list and test sums of the input numbers between those two cursors until a valid result was found. ~~Early-breaking the loop is key for performance though - without that this solution takes about 10x longer.
+So, although it's worst-case an **On(^2)** algorithm, in application the performance is much better than that.~~ This morning I had somehow convinced myself that a linear-time algorithm here wouldn't work unless the list was sorted.
+I honestly don't recall how I got to that conclusion but it kind of bugged me to push with the performance caveat that I did, so after conferring with some friends I did confirm that this is possible in linear time *without* sorting, so I updated my solution to reflect.
+And it *does* perform
+better: previous runs took about 0.22 seconds and now it's averaging 0.003 - ~70x faster!

 *Side note:* Today is a day where the unit tests really covered me, especially for part 2.
 I wrote enough tests with some edge cases that I sorted out some index goofs in my implementation.
 Once the tests were passing, BOOM, right answer